swcarpentry/r-novice-gapminder/episodes/08-plot-ggplot2.md

 column before rendering them on the plot, so that each multiple of 10 now only corresponds to an increase in 1 on the transformed scale, e.g. a GDP per capita of 1,000 is now 3 on the y axis, a value of 10,000 corresponds to 4 on the y axis and so on.
-This makes it easier to visualise the spread of data on the x-axis.
+This makes it easier to visualize the spread of data on the x-axis.

 We can fit a simple relationship to the data by adding another layer,